 However, as experts in our business, and the authors Halpen and Lubar, we agree that this is not the case.

-The authors state, “presence is a set of skills, both internal and external, that virtually anyone can develop and improve” (Halpern and Lubar 3).
+The authors state, “Presence is a set of skills, both internal and external, that virtually anyone can develop and improve” (Halpern and Lubar 3).

 Yes, leadership presence is something you can develop.
 But…